 This tool helps you to determine the uncertainty (or error) of any mathematical expression that contains physical quantities with uncertainties.
 It follows the rules of the Gaussian error propagation: If f is a function of the independent variables X and Y, written as f(X,Y), then the uncertainty in f is obtained by taking the partial derivatives of f with respect to each variable, multiplication with the uncertainty in that variable, and addition of these individual terms in quadrature.

 Use "." as decimal mark: 1.234, not 1,234.

 with variables a, b, c

 Error calculated by this tool (numerically):

-Do not use the symbols "^" or "**" to express "raised to the power of".
-There is the "pow(x,y)" function instead.
+Do not use the symbols "^" or "**" for "raised to the power of" and use the "pow(x,y)" function instead.
 The following math methods are available and can be used in the formula field:

 |acos(x)||Returns the arccosine of x, in radians|

 |atan(x)||Returns the arctangent of x as a numeric value between -PI/2 and PI/2 radians|

 |cos(x)||Returns the cosine of x (x is in radians)|